ssmirr/appdev-chapters/refactoring-fortune-teller-with-dynamic-routes.md

 But, if you plan to maintain a codebase over the long term (not always true for e.g. a throwaway prototype), it is well worth the investment.

----
+## Optional extra challenge

-Optional extra challenge: Can you refactor RPS RCAV to use only one action instead of three for the URLs `/rock`, `/paper`, and `/scissors`?
+Can you refactor RPS RCAV to use only one action instead of three for the URLs `/rock`, `/paper`, and `/scissors`?